- About Us

 Surgical intervention is another option.
 The main goal for surgery is to create a pathway for the fluid in the eye to pass, thus lowering intraocular pressure.
 Click here to learn more about glaucoma treatment.

 Narrow Angle Glaucoma is also known as acute angle glaucoma or angle closure glaucoma.
 This type of glaucoma is much less common than open angle glaucoma It is also more dangerous because intraocular pressure can rise very quickly, leading to rapid damage of the optic nerve.

 Is the cause of Narrow Angle Glaucoma the same as Open Angle Glaucoma?

 No, the causes are different.
 Fluids produced in the eye flow over the lens, through the pupil and into the anterior chamber of the eye.
 The fluid then flows out of the eye through what is known as the trabecular meshwork, a spongy network of tissue.
 In narrow angle glaucoma, this route gets blocked.
 When this happens, the normal flow of fluid is restricted and this results in a rapid increase of the intraocular pressure.

 Whether you have risk factors or not, we will determine if you have a narrow angle as part of a routine eye examination.

 Symptoms of Narrow Angle Glaucoma

 Narrow angle glaucoma may produce noticeable symptoms, including:

 Symptoms may go away after several hours or persist until treatment lowers your intraocular pressure.
-Narrow angle glaucoma is a medical emergency.
-If you experience the symptoms of narrow angle glaucoma, contact us immediately or go directly to the emergency room to avoid possible vision loss.
+Acute angle closure glaucoma is a medical emergency.
+If you experience the symptoms of acute angle closure glaucoma, contact us immediately or go directly to the emergency room to avoid possible vision loss.